dylan12manley/A-Pig-Game/README.md

 |P1 turn score is refreshed|click on "roll"|turn score = 0|
 |P2 is prompted to start turn|click on "roll"|"P2 Start!"|
 |P2 total score reaches 100 or more points|click on "roll"|"Play Two Wins"|

+## To do

+_Add player names HTML_
+_Add player name attributes to player objects
+_Add ID counter to players Objects_
+_If player.Id[1] = 1 then player1 object properties and displays are changed_
+_With Start button create player objects and game object_ _With Start button, add player1 and player2 objects to the game object_ _With Start button, add a game counter to game object_

 ## Known Bugs